 Hippolyte Petitjean French, 1854-1929

-Hippolyte Petitjean began his artistic training in Mâcon.
-In 1872 a bursary enabled him to study at the École des Beaux-Arts in Paris under Alexandre Cabanel (1823-89).
-He made his début at the Paris Salon in 1880 and continued to contribute regularly until 1891.
-The paintings he produced in this period reflect his high regard for the work of Puvis de Chavannes.
+Hippolyte Petitjean, a Neo-Impressionist, Pointillist painter, began his artistic training in Mâcon at the age of thirteen.
+In 1872, a bursary enabled him to study at the École des Beaux-Arts in Paris under Alexandre Cabanel (1823-89).
+Petitjean made his début at the Paris Salon in 1880 and continued to contribute regularly until 1891.
+The paintings he produced throughout this period reflect the high regard he held for the work of Pierre Puvis de Chavannes (1824-98).

-Eugène Chevreul.
-Chevreul's scientific research into optics and colour theories had been published in his book titled 'De la Loi du contraste simultané des Couleurs' [On the law of the simultaneous contrast of colours] in 1839.
-Petitjean became an enthusiastic advocate of divisionism and adopted the technique in 1886.
-He was to show his first large-format Neo-Impressionist painting at an exhibition in Stockholm only a year later.
+Petitjean was artistically inspired by his close friendship with the artist Georges Seurat (1859-91), whom he first met in 1884.
+By this time, Seurat had endeavoured to study theories of perception and colour.
+During which, he laid the foundations for the development of Divisionism, a satellite group affiliated with Neo-Impressionism.
+Often called Pointillism – though Seurat himself rejected the term – the style drew on colour theories proposed by Michel-Eugène Chevreul.
+Chevreul's scientific research into optics and colour theories had been published in his book : De la Loi du contraste simultané des Couleurs [On the law of the simultaneous contrast of colours] (1839).
+Petitjean became an enthusiastic advocate of Divisionism and adopted the technique in 1886.
+Only a year later, the artist was to show his first large-format Neo-Impressionist painting at an exhibition in Stockholm.

-He exhibited regularly at the Salon des Indépendants from 1891 onwards, as did his friends and fellow practitioners Seurat, Maximilien Luce, Camille Pissarro and Pissarro's son Lucien.
+He exhibited regularly at the Salon des Indépendants, from 1891 onwards, as did his friends and fellow practitioners Seurat, Maximilien Luce, Camille Pissarro and Pissarro's son Lucien.
 In 1892, Petitjean also exhibited work at Le Barc de Boutteville, a gallery pioneering and promoting avant-garde painting.